dwijn/aux2adsbib/README.md

+# Use adstex instead!

+***I recommend using [adstex](https://github.com/yymao/adstex#adstex) instead of aux2adsbib.
+This was a fun project for me to write, but adstex is a much more capable utility.
+Projects that used aux2adsbib should be able to switch to adstex without any modifications.***

 # aux2adsbib

 aux2adsbib is a small program that parses a LaTeX .aux file and automatically generates a bibTeX library by querying NASA/ADS.